lmarchetti02/grada/README.md

 # GraDA: Graphs for Data Analysis

-> A library for rendering beautiful plots of analyzed data: scatter plot with error bars and fit curves.
+A library for rendering beautiful plots of analyzed data: scatter plot with error bars and fit curves.

 ## Description

-This library
+This library makes heavy use of the `matplotlib` library, therefor it is necessary to have some understanding of that library.

+Shortly, _GraDA_ makes it easy to create `matplotlib` plots by setting default values

 ## Installation